Quantity Surveying (Mechanical and Electrical)

 What about after uni?

 As a qualified mechanical and electrical quantity surveyor, you could find employment in the building sector or in specialist fields such as the nuclear industry.
-There is currently a severe skills shortage in the UK for quantity surveyors with expertise in mechanics and electrics, consequently, graduate employability statistics for this course are high.
-Due to the increased importance of sustainability in the modern built environment, new roles are emerging for the mechanical and electrical quantity surveyors quantity surveyor in the areas of renewable energy, sustainability, low carbon technologies and energy management.
-With buildings accounting for around 50% of all carbon emissions, the surveyor plays a significant role in combating climate change.
+Due to the current skills shortage in the UK for quantity surveyors with expertise in mechanical and electrical installations, graduate employment statistics for this course are high.
+Due to the increased importance of sustainability, new roles are emerging for the mechanical and electrical quantity surveyors in renewable energy, low carbon technologies and energy management.

 This course was developed at the request of industry to meet the training needs of aspiring mechanical and electrical specialists, and to help plug the skills gap which currently exists in the UK.
 Guest lecturers from industry with expertise in relevant areas regularly give lectures throughout the duration of the course.